mrlesmithjr/ansible-frr/README.md

 Ansible role to install/configure FRR

 > NOTE: FRRouting (FRR) is an IP routing protocol suite for Linux and Unix
-> platforms which includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.
+> platforms which includes protocol daemons for BFD, BGP, IS-IS, LDP, OSPF, PIM, and RIP.

 ## Build Status